How To

 4. View your dependencies with Tach

 The final step is the simplest.
-Simply run tach show, and click on the generated URL to view your dependency graph!
+Simply run tach show --web, and click on the generated URL to view your dependency graph!
+You can also view a local version of the graph through GraphViz using the base command tach show .

 Here’s the link for FastAPI!